Skip to main content Skip to main navigation

 Travelers Championship®: Our Signature Community Event

+What aligns the tournament so closely to Travelers’ culture and purpose is the profound impact it has on the community.
 All net proceeds from the Travelers Championship benefit charities throughout the region.
-Since Travelers became title sponsor in 2007, the tournament has generated more than $28 million to support more than 900 local charities.
-In 2023, the tournament generated $3 million for more than 180 local charities, including the primary beneficiary, The Hole in the Wall Gang Camp, which provides medically-supervised summer camps and programs free of charge to children with serious illnesses and their families.
+Since Travelers became title sponsor in 2007, the tournament has generated more than $31 million to support more than 900 local charities.
+In 2024, the tournament generated more than $3.2 million for more than 206 local charities, including the primary beneficiary, The Hole in the Wall Gang Camp, which provides medically supervised summer camps and programs free of charge to children with serious illnesses and their families.

 The Travelers Championship has also given many other important causes a platform that helps bring awareness to their organizations and funds to their bottom lines.
 Examples include:

-Volunteering at the Travelers Championship provides employees with a unique opportunity to invest time in the local community alongside their colleagues, while being part of one of the PGA TOUR’s biggest events.
-Travelers employees contributed approximately 20,000 volunteer hours for the Travelers Championship in 2023.
+Volunteering at the Travelers Championship provides employees with a unique opportunity to invest time in the local community alongside their colleagues, while being part of one of the PGA TOUR’s Signature Events.
+Travelers employees are highly engaged with the event and contributed approximately 20,000 volunteer hours for the Travelers Championship in 2024.
+In fact, the company’s employees comprise approximately half of the tournament’s volunteers.
+Volunteering not only allows Travelers employees to go behind the scenes at the only PGA TOUR stop in the Northeast, but it also allows them to have a direct impact on the amount of charity dollars the tournament pours back into the community each year.

 Related resources